doliroj929/avancemos02/CONTRIBUTING.md

 ---

-Thank you for wanting to be part of **Avancemos**.
+Thank you for wanting to be part of **Avancemos 2.0**.
 Your collaboration is essential for the project’s growth and improvement every day.

 ---